jonasmcferreira/whiteiron/jhed-wasteland/thieves_key.md

 Helping The Flaming Fools - Potential Conflict, won't sell information

 Killing a Loyalist - Potential Conflict, will extort players

+Halting Trade - helping Netrus to not depend on the help of Southport or Thieves Key

 ## Thieves Key and Bounty Hunters